Will early intervention for cerebral palsy make a difference in your child’s longterm mobility?

 Many doctors hesitate to diagnose infants with mild symptoms because many times, they end up not having cerebral palsy at all.

 However, waiting until symptoms escalate may also be problematic.

 Although the brain damage that caused cerebral palsy will not worsen over time, primary and secondary conditions of CP like spasticity and pain can.

 Goals of Early Intervention for Cerebral Palsy

-The aim of early intervention for children with cerebral palsy should be to:
+The goal of early intervention for children with cerebral palsy is to: